Aniket-Kajal/Gym-Website/README.md

 # A-Gym-Website

 Created this website as a part of personal project of a gym but it was a practical experience for me.
-My uncle who is a gym trainer and owns a gym asked me to make a sample website for his gym.
+A friend who is a gym trainer and owns a gym asked me to make a sample website for his gym.
 So, I gathered all the requirements from him, the content he wanted in his website, the photos , the webpages he wanted and made a basic layout of it and showed it to him and when he approved of it,I started designing the website and with him as the customer, I took